information

 Project Overview

-Commissioner Dan Ryan has directed Portland Parks & Recreation (PP&R) to make improvements to University Park, Columbia Park, and Columbia Park Annex.
+During his tenure as Park Commissioner under Portland's commission form of government, Councilor Dan Ryan directed Portland Parks & Recreation (PP&R) to make improvements to University Park, Columbia Park, and Columbia Park Annex.
 The improvements will cost $3.6 million, and will be paid for by Parks System Development Charges (SDCs).

 Important Note: PP&R does not have funding to support every amenity option listed in the survey.
 Based on survey results, PP&R will prioritize community needs and balance new amenities with the available funding to best serve North Portlanders.